benbogin/spider-schema-gnn/README.md

     pip install -r requirements.txt
     ```

-3. Download the dataset from the official Spider website
+3. Download the dataset from the [official Spider dataset website](https://yale-lily.github.io/spider)

 4. Edit the config file `train_configs/defaults.jsonnet` to update the location of the dataset:
 ```